Nadine-Schmitt/bachelorThesis-nadischm/README.md

 	Larry Page (2)
 	Sergey Brin (3)
 ```
-Then the quality of the correlation between the gold ranking from Kore and the produced ranking is measured in terms of Spearman correlation and Pairwise accuracy.
-As result, one have for each entity seed a Spearman and Pairwise Accuracy score.
-Finally, it is averaged and for each method final value is reported.
+Then the quality of the correlation between the gold ranking and the produced ranking is measured in terms of Spearman correlation and Pairwise Accuracy.
+As result, for each entity seed a Spearman and Pairwise Accuracy score is provided.
+Finally, it is averaged and for each method a final value is reported.

-Due to the reason that the Kore dataset is only avaiable in English, it is translated into German, Italian, Spanish and French.
+Due to the reason that the KoORE dataset is only available in English, it is translated into German, Italian, Spanish and French.

-## Translation of Kore dataset
+## Translation of KORE dataset
 The Kore dataset is automatically translated into German, Italian, Spanish and French.
 It is done by the TranslateWikipageNames.py script and can be run by calling the command:
 ```markdown
 python translationWikipageNames.py KoreDataset.txt KoreDataSetTranslated.txt de